 CALIFORNIA: Chi Spacca in Los Angeles

 There are way too many restaurants in Los Angeles (let alone the rest of California!), but if we have to pick just one that exemplifies LA's approach to cuisine, it's Chi Spacca, which describes itself as "an Italian steakhouse on steroids."

 COLORADO: Edelweiss German Restaurant in Colorado Springs

 This family-owned restaurant offers authentic German cuisine that has been passed down from generation to generation.
-Edelweiss has over 4,000 Google reviews averaging at 4.6 stars, so you know that it's a hotspot for both tourists and locals alike.
+Edelweiss has more than 4,000 Google reviews averaging at 4.6 stars, so you know that it's a hotspot for both tourists and locals alike.
 The restaurant is decorated with genuine German memorabilia and is made to feel like a cozy cottage.
-Naturally, some bratwurst and a pint of a German beer are a must.
+Naturally, some bratwurst and a pint of German beer are a must.

 CONNECTICUT: Louis' Lunch in New Haven

 If a restaurant claims to have invented the hamburger, we think it's an absolute must-visit.
 Louis' Lunch is a 125-year-old institution that has been run by the same family for four generations.
 The classic hamburger is still served with cheese, onion, and tomato on white toast, as it has since it first opened in 1895.
 Speaking of classic, here are 50 Classic American Dinner Recipes We Never Eat Anymore for you to try out!

 DELAWARE: Jessop's Tavern in New Castle